 The board provides oversight at the strategic level.
 The governance research on boards recommends that directors explicitly define which AI topics require full-board discussion (material investments, enterprise-wide AI strategy), which belong in committees (risk frameworks, vendor reviews), and which do not require board discussion (routine operational decisions).
 Without this specificity, either the board is overwhelmed with operational AI detail or, more commonly, AI oversight falls through the cracks entirely.3

-The governance framework established at Level 2 does not need to answer every question the organization will ever face about AI.
-It needs to establish the structure within which those questions get answered consistently.
-Four dimensions form the foundation.
+An AI transformation must address four governance dimensions that together form the structure within which future AI questions get answered consistently.
+The governance framework established at Level 2 does not need to answer every question the organization will ever face about AI — it needs to establish that structure.

 Risk classification.
 Not every AI application carries the same risk.
 An AI agent that generates internal meeting summaries carries fundamentally different risk than one that autonomously approves financial transactions or interacts directly with customers.
 The governance framework must establish a risk classification methodology that categorizes each AI use case by the severity of potential harm if the system fails, produces biased outputs, or takes an incorrect action.

 The external regulatory environment provides useful reference points.
 The NIST AI Risk Management Framework organizes governance around four functions: Govern, Map, Measure, and Manage, spanning the full AI lifecycle from concept through retirement.
-The EU AI Act, whose high-risk system requirements take full effect in August 2026, uses a tiered classification that ranges from unacceptable (banned) through high-risk (requiring conformity assessments, risk management systems, and human oversight) to limited and minimal risk.
+The EU AI Act uses a tiered classification that ranges from unacceptable (banned) through high-risk (requiring conformity assessments, risk management systems, and human oversight) to limited and minimal risk, though its high-risk obligations are now deferred to December 2027 and August 2028 under the Digital Omnibus, as discussed below.
 ISO/IEC 42001 provides a certifiable management system standard.
-These three frameworks are converging into a layered model that Fortune 500 companies operating globally will need to navigate: NIST as the risk management foundation, ISO 42001 for systematic management, and EU AI Act for regulatory compliance.9
+These three frameworks are converging into a layered model that enterprises operating globally will need to navigate: NIST as the risk management foundation, ISO 42001 for systematic management, and EU AI Act for regulatory compliance.9

 The framework does not require the organization to adopt a specific regulatory methodology.
 It requires the CAIO's governance function to establish a risk classification that is consistent across domains, applied before workflow design begins, and aligned with the regulatory requirements that apply to the organization's specific industries and geographies.
 Without classification, every AI application receives the same level of oversight (which means either everything is over-governed and innovation stalls, or everything is under-governed and risk accumulates).